Statistical inference for association studies in the presence of binary outcome misclassification: Introduction

-The feasibility of addressing outcome misclassification in association studies is often limited by model identifiability issues \citep{lyles2011validation, duan2021global}.
-One aspect of model identifiability that must be addressed for a binary outcome misclassification model is the phenomenon of ``label switching''.
-Label switching describes the invariance of the likelihood under relabeling of the mixture components, resulting in multimodal likelihood functions \citep{redner1984mixture}.
-Several remedies have been suggested to break the permutation invariance of the likelihood in both Bayesian and frequentist mixture models \citep{rodriguez2014label, yao2015label}.
-One common method is to impose ordering constraints on component model parameters, such as $\pi_{1} < \pi_2$ \citep{betancourt2017identifying}.
-Such strategies aim to remove the permutation invariance of the likelihood, but are only successful for carefully chosen constraints \citep{stephens2000dealing}.
-In Bayesian settings, one potential resolution of the labeling degeneracy is to use non-exchangeable prior distributions to strongly separate possible parameter sets \citep{betancourt2017identifying}.
-It is rare, however, that analysts have enough information to set useful ordering constraints or strongly separated prior distributions in practice \citep{rodriguez2014label}.
-Moreover, when prior distributions for sensitivity and specificity are misspecified, bias correction approaches tend to perform poorly \citep{ni2019comparing, daniel2003binomial}.
-As such, we develop a novel label switching remedy that relies only on the reasonable assumption the sum of the sensitivity and specificity for the outcome measurement instrument exceeds a value of $1$.
+The feasibility of addressing outcome misclassification in association studies is often limited by model identifiability issues. \citep{lyles2011validation, duan2021global} One aspect of model identifiability that must be addressed for a binary outcome misclassification model is the phenomenon of ``label switching'' found in mixture models.
+Label switching describes the invariance of the likelihood under relabeling of the mixture components, resulting in multimodal likelihood functions. \citep{redner1984mixture} Several remedies have been suggested to break the permutation invariance of the likelihood in both Bayesian and frequentist mixture models. \citep{rodriguez2014label, yao2015label} One common method is to impose ordering constraints on component model parameters, such as $\pi_{1} < \pi_2$. \citep{betancourt2017identifying} Such strategies aim to remove the permutation invariance of the likelihood, but are only successful for carefully chosen constraints. \citep{stephens2000dealing} In Bayesian settings, one potential resolution of the labeling degeneracy is to use non-exchangeable prior distributions to strongly separate possible parameter sets. \citep{betancourt2017identifying} It is rare, however, that analysts have enough information to set useful ordering constraints or strongly separated prior distributions in practice. \citep{rodriguez2014label} Moreover, when prior distributions for sensitivity and specificity are misspecified, bias correction approaches tend to perform poorly. \citep{ni2019comparing, daniel2003binomial} As such, we develop a novel label switching remedy that relies only on the reasonable assumption the sum of the sensitivity and specificity for the outcome measurement instrument exceeds a value of $1$.
 Such an assumption is recommended in other latent variable modeling approaches to misclassification problems. \cite{duan2021global, collins2014estimation, jones2010identifiability}

 We use our label switching correction procedure to develop both frequentist and Bayesian estimation methods for regression parameters in an association study.
 This strategy also allows us to accurately estimate the average misclassification rates in the response variable and characterize the mechanism by which misclassification occurs.